kqr/hmenu/README.md

 Module structure:

  *  `Main.hs` is the entry point of the application.
-This is where X gets initialised, a window starts and there's an event receiving loop.
+This is where X gets initialised, a window is created and there's an event receiving loop.
- *  `MenuConf.hs` is a module that contains configuration information for the application (and also the AppEvent datatype).
+ *  `MenuConf.hs` is a module that contains configuration information for the application (and also the `AppEvent` datatype).
  *  `Graphics.hs` contains the higher-level API for opening the menu window, printing strings to it and so on.